User Agreement / Terms and Conditions

 9.1 eCustoms Broker shall under no circumstances be precluded form raising a debit in respect of any fee or disbursements lawfully due to it, notwithstanding that a previous debit or debits (whether excluding or partly including the items now sought to be charged) had been raised and whether or not any notice was given that further debits were to follow.

 9.2 All amounts due to eCustoms Broker in Australia are payable in Australian dollars. eCustoms Broker is entitled to charge a credit card processing fee of 1.5% for Visa/MasterCard transactions, 4.0% for AMEX transactions and/or a currency conversion premium when converting receivables into Australian currency.
-Where either (a) the customer elects to pay via EFT; or (b) the value of Government Agency charges exceeds AUD $1,000; or (c) an attempted re-billing of the customer’s provided credit card was declined; or (d) the customer has provided false or misleading information in relation to their consignment particulars; then EFT payment becomes mandatory and eCustoms broker is entitled to charge a $25 (ex GST) administration surcharge due to manual EFT reconciliation processing.
+Where either (a) the customer elects to pay via EFT; or (b) the value of customer’s invoice exceeds AUD $1,000; or (c) an attempted re-billing of the customer’s provided credit card was declined; or (d) the customer has provided false or misleading information in relation to their consignment particulars; then any monies paid by the customer via credit card will be refunded and EFT payment becomes mandatory for all charges. eCustoms Broker is entitled to charge a $25 (ex GST) administration surcharge due to manual EFT reconciliation processing.

 9.3 The Customer shall pay to eCustoms Broker by credit card, or as agreed, all sums prior to the customs entry being lodged and the Goods released for delivery without deduction or deferment on account of any claim, counterclaim or set-off.
 In the event that the Customer subsequently disputes a lawful debit by eCustoms Broker on their provided credit card and the debited amount is reversed by the Customer’s bank, eCustoms Broker maintains the authority of entitlement to charge dishonour recovery fee of $65 (ex GST) per reversed transaction, in accordance with clause 9.1, to recover merchant dishonour fees ($45) and our re-processing costs ($20).